bugsnag/bugsnag-node/Readme.md

 What is Bugsnag?
 ----------------

-[Bugsnag](http://bugsnag.com) captures errors in real-time from your web, mobile and desktop applications, helping you to understand and resolve them as fast as possible.
+[Bugsnag](http://bugsnag.com) captures exceptions in real-time from your web, mobile and desktop applications, helping you to understand and resolve them as fast as possible.
 [Create a free account](http://bugsnag.com).